Senior Communications Specialist

 The Interpreter offers professional communications support and services to refugees on an as needed basis.
 This is a part time, per diem position.
-Interpreters will be contacted for specific appointments and will have the opportunity to accept or decline each assignment.
+Interpreters will be contacted for specific appointments and will have the opportunity to accept or decline each in person assignment.

 CWS offers internships to interested students from a variety of academic disciplines.
 We typically receive two to three times as many applications as we have spots available, so placements are competitive.
 Review the information below and then apply online via our Internship Application Form

 Please reach out to firstname.lastname@example.org with questions about application due dates.

 Hours: Internships require a minimum of 12 hours per week commitment during normal business hours of 8:30am-4:30pm.
 Occasionally, after hours and weekend work may be available.

 Internship Focus Areas: Intern duties vary greatly depending on current needs and opportunities.
 Regardless of major or area of interest, all interns are expected to help in all areas of our work as needed.
 Interns may indicate their preference in the following focus areas available in our office:

 K-12 Education interns will spend more time helping children register for school, get required vaccinations and school physicals, and doing after school tutoring.